shiboliukul/shiboliukul.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Shibo Liu is a PhD student at the Dartmouth Bio-Integrated Microsystems Group advised by Prof. Wei Ouyang.
-His research interests include AI-Powered Electronics, Embedded System Design and Customized Biomedical Device.
+His research interests include AI-Powered, Stretchable Electronics and Customized Biomedical Device.
 Note: This website is still in progress.
 {style="text-align: justify;"}